Paris museum brief

 The balanced first visit

-1. Start with Winged Victory and Italian paintings.
+1. Start with Winged Victory and the Denon atmosphere while your attention is fresh.

-2. See Mona Lisa, then pause instead of pushing through crowds.
+2. See the Mona Lisa, then step away instead of pushing through every crowded painting room.

-4. End with Apollo Gallery or a quiet sculpture room.
+4. End with Apollo Gallery, palace architecture or a quieter sculpture court depending on energy.

 3 hours